[ + link to podcast ]

 "The Brazen Ones... could they not be responsible?"

-His firm words had their effect.
+His words had their effect.
 He could sniff the emotions subsiding.
-The damage was being undone...
+The damage done by that scamp Armando was being undone...

 Still, he'd better hammer the main points home, yet again.